Adopted on September 18th, 1986

 A. Elections Committee:

-1. An Elections Committee consisting of five (5) members shall be selected at the Board’s general meeting in April of each “Election” year.
+1. An Elections Committee consisting of five (5) members shall be selected at the Board’s general meeting in February of each election year.
 The Chair of the Elections Committee shall be elected by the Committee.

 2. The Elections Committee shall meet as often as necessary thereafter to facilitate the election process including distributing forms, collecting nominations and/or “Intent to Run” letters, and monitoring the election.